Key Takeaways

 Step 3: Use it in low-stakes contexts first

-Start with Slack messages and quick notes — not important client emails or reports.
+Therefore, Start with Slack messages and quick notes — not important client emails or reports.
 This gives you a feel for what the AI catches well and what it still misses in your specific writing style.
 You'll calibrate quickly.

 Step 4: Set up a vocabulary list for specialized terms

 If you work in a field with unusual terminology, most modern tools let you add custom words.
-This stops the AI from “correcting” your industry vocabulary into something more common — which, if you've experienced it, is annoying as hell.
+Nevertheless, This stops the AI from “correcting” your industry vocabulary into something more common — which, if you've experienced it, is annoying as hell.

 Step 5: Do a light review pass, not a full edit